 It might be just a few miles from the M42 and Birmingham Airport but Hampton Manor hotel in the Midlands feels a hundred years from the hustle and bustle of modern life.

-Within a couple of hours of arriving at the 19th century gothic building – built by Sir Frederick Peel, son of Prime Minster and police force founder Robert Peel – which housed the luxury hotel, I had unpacked, explored the hotel rooms and some of its 45 acres of parkland, found the gate leading to the pretty parish church, walked around the village of Hampton and was sitting in the traditional White Lion pub with half a pint of local ale.
+Within a couple of hours of arriving at the 19th century gothic building – built by Sir Frederick Peel, son of Prime Minster and police force founder Robert Peel – which housed the luxury hotel, I had unpacked, explored the hotel rooms and some of its 45 acres of parkland, found the gate leading to the pretty parish church, walked around the village of Hampton-in-Arden and was sitting in the traditional White Lion pub with half a pint of local ale.
 It all felt very relaxing.

 [Note: my review of Hampton Manor hotel was first published in 2016 and so some of the details might now be out of date- the hotel now has a Michelin star restaurant for example – well done guys!]